Back to Around Campus Archives

 The speaker series is co-sponsored and coordinated by UNC's Schulze Fund for Interdisciplinary Studies and the Life of the Mind program.

-Learn health and safety tips with a variety of programs at the eighth annual UNC Health and Safety Festival from 11:30 a.m.-1:30 p.m., Wednesday, Sept.
-25, on the southwest side of the University Center.
+Learn health and safety tips with a variety of programs at the ninth annual UNC Health and Safety Festival from 11:30 a.m.-1:30 p.m., Wednesday, Sept.
+24, on the south lawn and parking lot B at the University Center.

-You'll also have an opportunity to donate blood at the Bloodmobile, see the inside of an Air Life helicopter, wear UNC Police fatal-vision goggles that simulate the effects of alcohol, watch Weld County K-9 demonstrations, participate in a hands-on presentation with the Greeley Police Bomb Squad equipment and robot, and visit with many other departments and agencies.
+You'll have an opportunity to donate blood at the Bloodmobile, see the inside of an Air Life helicopter, watch Weld County K-9 demonstrations, participate in a hands-on presentation with the Greeley Police Bomb Squad and visit with many other departments and agencies.

 For more information, contact Glenn Adams at email@example.com.